Overview

 already have their own internal guidance to use the principles of the Handbook to validate and improve their existing methodology.

-The Handbook targets in-house editorial staff managing the manuscripts, but also benefit reviewers, authors and service providers by making the fundamental checks and the requirements transparent and understandable to them.
+The Handbook targets in-house editorial staff managing the manuscripts, but also benefits reviewers, authors and service providers by making the fundamental checks and the requirements transparent and understandable to them.

 The Handbook includes the following 3 primary components, listed below and described in Figure 1.